-Plastic Window Film and Tints for Automotive, Residential, and Commercial Applications.
+Plastic Window Films and Tints for Automotive, Residential, and Commercial Applications.

 Plastic Window Film is designed to make the window glass more shatter-resistant.
 Safety and plastic window films are used where there is a potential for injury from broken glass (such as glass doors or overhead glazing).
 Safety and security window films are polyester films that are applied to glass and glazing in order to hold them together if the glass is shattered (similar to laminated glass).
 These films are used widely all over the world; they can be found on trains, buses, cars, and buildings.
 The main difference between film and laminated glass is that the film can be applied to the glass or glazing after manufacture or installation.
 The films are adhesive coated to bond them to the glass.
 The better safety films are smooth-coated, because they have far superior optical clarity.